Any-utka/Any-utka/README.md

 <img src="https://imgur.com/aacAi9z.png" height="213" width="168">

 ## 💬 About me :
-My name is Associate Professor Anna, I am a USM student.
+My name is Anna, I am a USM student.
 I'm studying for a degree in Applied Computer Science.

 I am very sociable, I like new friends.